begluk/jekyll-now/_posts/2021-11-15-Best-Budget-Mechanical-Keyboards-Nov-2021.md

 ### 2. RK Royal Kludge RK61
 ![]({{site.baseurl}}/images/RK-ROYAL-KLUDGE-RK61.jpg)

 The **RK Royal Kludge RK61** is a fairly popular 60% keyboard for its low price.
-It is a great choice for all those who want a compact keyboard with great bang for the buck.
-The keyboard is offered in black and white colors, and hot-swappable brown, blue and red switches.
+It is a great choice for all those who want a compact keyboard with a great bang for the buck.
+The keyboard is offered in black and white colors, and hot-swappable brown, blue, and red switches.

 Pros:
 - Compact